Here's who is eligible for Biden's student loan forgiveness program

 How much is being forgiven?

-The Biden administration said that it will cancel up to $20,000 in Pell Grants, which are available to low-income undergraduate students who have exceptional financial need.
+The Biden administration said that it will cancel up to $20,000 for people who received Pell Grants, which are available to low-income undergraduate students who have exceptional financial need.

-The administration said that borrowers who have non-Pell Grant debt will receive up to $10,000 in forgiveness.
+The administration said that borrowers who didn't receive Pell Grants will get up to $10,000 in forgiveness.

+Pell Grants don't generally need to be repaid, but because they don't cover the majority of college costs, many low-income students need to take out additional loans to enroll.

 The chief criterion for eligibility is a person's income, as the Biden administration said it is limiting debt forgiveness to people who earn less than $125,000.
 Married couples can earn up to $250,000 and still qualify for the program.